bshirani/gocryptotrader/backtester/eventhandlers/eventholder/README.md

 # GoCryptoTrader Backtester: Eventholder package

-This eventholder package is part of the GoCryptoTrader codebase.

 ## Eventholder package overview

 The event holder is a simple interface implementation which allows the backtester to iterate over the event queue.